Year 2

 We will also focus on the theme of Economic Education.
 We will recognise where money comes from and how it can be used.
 We will discuss the idea of spending and saving and understand why it is important to keep belongings, including money, safe.
 We will also learn about the different things on offer when we go shopping and how we need to identify the difference between the things we want and the things we need.

-In our computing lessons this half term, we will learn about Programming: Algorithms and debugging.
+In our computing lessons this half term, we will learn about Information technology: Creating picture.
 In this module, we will be able to:

 Music